raspberrypilearning/green-goals/en/step_7.md

 --- task ---

+Code the **Land Panda** sprite to show, explain the Life on Land goal, and hide like in the other steps.
+However, get the **Land Panda** sprite to move however you want it to.
+Can you get it to jump up and down?

+If you get stuck, you can look at the other steps or click the below for a reminder:

+--- /task ---

+--- collapse ---

+---
+title: Click here for a reminder
+---

+--- task ---

 Go to the **Code** tab for the **Land Panda**.

 You will see some code already provided for you.
 The code includes music and text explaining the Life on Land goal as well as a script that gets the **Land Panda** sprite to `hide`{:class="block3looks"} `when flag clicked`{:class="block3events"}.